PeraltaLab/GulfStreamMicrobiomes/README.md

 [Claire Johnson](mailto:clairejo@unc.edu): Co-Investigator, Graduate Student in the Environment, Ecology, and Energy Program, University of North Carolina-Chapel Hill.
 Member of the Dubbs Lab.
 Institute for the Environment, UNC-Chapel Hill.
 Led and conducted field sampling and processing to study nutrient cycling and nitrogen fixation by the *Sargassum* community in the Gulf Stream.

-[Dr. Mario Muscarella](mailto:muscarella.mario@uqam.ca) ([website](http://mmuscarella.github.io/)): Postdoctoral Fellow in the [del Giorgio Lab]() and Research Associate II in the Institute of Arctic Biology at the University of Alaska Fairbanks.
+[Dr. Mario Muscarella](http://mmuscarella.github.io/): Assistant Professor, Institute or Arctic Biology, University of Alaska Fairbanks.
+Principal Investigator of the Muscarella Lab.
 Analyzed data and interpreted results.

 [Dr. Ariane Peralta](mailto:peraltaa@ecu.edu) ([website](www.peraltalab.com/)): Co-Investigator.
 Assistant Professor, Department of Biology, East Carolina University.
 Designed microbiome sampling and lab protocols, analyzed data, and interpreted results.